Skip to main content

 When it comes to places to stay, Cumbria has something to suit all tastes.
 Choose from luxury hotels, characterful bed & breakfasts and guest houses to a range of self-catering.
 Get back to nature and enjoy a night under the stars with plenty of campsite options, or if you prefer an added touch of comfort, why not opt for a luxury yurt or even a treehouse?

-Find trains to Cumbria and plan your journey with Northern today!
+Explore Visit Lake District's car-free itineraries and find trains to Cumbria and The Lakes and plan your journey with Northern today!

 Popular trains to Cumbria and the Lake District